What we do differently to get your property rented and to keep it safe

 The list of tasks for finding a tenant, placing a tenant, and managing a property on a monthly basis is long and you probably have a good idea of the basics.
 So, let’s focus on what we do differently than other property management companies and how that benefits you.

 This is Big!
 No other property management company does it.
-30 days after the tenant moves in, we will return and perform our first inspection with the tenant.
-Most management companies inspect once per year, usually at the end of the lease.
+90 days after the tenant moves in, we will return and perform our first inspection with the tenant.
+Many management companies will only inspect a property once the tenant moves out, or they make you pay more for inspections!

-When we move a new tenant into your property, like most management companies, we meet at the property to execute the lease, perform the move in inspection, and collect the first month’s rent.
+When we move a new tenant into your property, we meet at the property to execute the lease, perform the move-in inspection, and collect the first month’s rent.
 But, when most property managers are saying goodbye, we take the time to walk through the inside and the outside of your property to educate our new tenant on what is expected of them in terms of care and maintenance of your property.

 We explain how things work and how to avoid potential damage to the property.
-We remind them that changing the furnace filters are their responsibility and we show them how to do it.
-We show them where the emergency shut off is for the natural gas and for the water.
+We remind them that changing the furnace filters is their responsibility and we show them how to do it.
+We show them where the emergency shut-off is for the natural gas and for the water.
 We talk about what to do and what the tenant’s obligations are in case of an emergency.

 After the walk through, our tenant will have learned some things about home maintenance that they probably did not know before.
 They will also know that we have expectations of them, that we will be checking in on them, and that your property is our top priority.